OUR SERVICES

 All prescriptions are electronically sent directly to your chosen pharmacy.
 Unless you specifically request an urgent same-day prescription, your prescription will be sent to the pharmacy by 2PM the following working day.

-Prescription request fees
+Prescription fees

-A standard prescription request fee applies for all prescriptions issued outside of an appointment.
+A standard prescription fee applies for all prescriptions issued outside of an appointment.
 Prescription request fees apply per person (not per family or per couple).

 There is a higher fee for urgent/same-day prescription requests.
 See our Enrolment & Fees page.